 Prior to an interview visit, each sample unit is sent a letter from the Bureau of the Census informing the household about the National Crime Survey.
-During each enumeration period, initial interviews are conducted with as many household members as possible during a personal visit.
+During each enumeration period, interviews are conducted with as many household members as possible.
 Questions pertaining to the entire household are asked only once.
 These questions are answered by a single household respondent who could reasonably be expected to know the answers pertaining to the household.
 Individual Screen Questions on the Basic Questionnaires are asked as many times as there are household members age 12 and older.
-Information about each household member 14 years and older is obtained by self-response; however, information about members 12 and 13 years old is obtained by a proxy from either the household respondent or some other knowledgeable household member.
+Prior to July of 1986, information about each household member 14 years and older was obtained by selfresponse; however, information about members 12 and 13 years old was obtained by a proxy from either the household respondent or some other knowledgeable household member.
 The average face-to-face household interview lasts thirty minutes.
 Subsequent interviews may be conducted by telephone if it is more efficient or less costly.
 The Bureau of the Census has made greater use of telephone interviewing in recent years as a cost saving measure.
-Beginning in February 1980, telephone interviews were done during the second, fourth, and sixth interviews for households that had access to a phone, and where the household respondent indicated to the interviewer that a telephone interview was acceptable.
-Beginning in March of 1986, telephone interviews were conducted for all interview periods EXCEPT for the first and fifth interview period.
+Beginning in February 1980, telephone interviews were done during the second, fourth, and sixth interviews for households that had access to a phone, and where the household respondent indicated to the interviewer that a telephone interview was accept-Beginning in March of 1986, telephone interviews able. were conducted for all interview periods EXCEPT for the first and fifth interview period.